Eradu Kanasu (1974 film)

-Eradu Kanasu (ಎರಡು ಕನಸು) is a 1974 Indian Kannada-language romantic drama film directed by the duo Dorai–Bhagavan, and is based on the novel of the same name by Vani.
+Eradu Kanasu (Note: Spelt as Yeradu Kanasu on the CBFC certificate.) is a 1974 Indian Kannada-language romantic drama film directed by the duo Dorai–Bhagavan, and is based on the novel of the same name by Vani.
 The film stars Rajkumar, Kalpana and Manjula.

 The film was a musical blockbuster with all the songs composed by Rajan–Nagendra considered evergreen hits.
 They were awarded with the Karnataka State Film Award for Best Music Director for 1974–75.

 The movie saw a theatrical run of 30 weeks.
 The movie completed 100 days when it was re-released in 1982.
 The film's success led to its second re-release on 6 February 2015 across Karnataka state.
 The movie was remade in Telugu in 1975 as Pooja with three songs of this movie retained in the Telugu version.